xumaple/google-form-response-parser/README.md

 FRP attempts to make analyzing data easier by taking in either the Google-Form output excel sheet or a native Form-editing web link (coming soon!) and graphing that data in easy-to-configure ways using python's matplotlib.

 Because the data retrieved by Google Forms is generally one user per response, the most common use case is to graph data by analyzing the number of people who responded in a certain way.
 Thus, the only type of graph that FRP currently offers is the bar graph.
-Furthermore, for the sake of simplicity in analysis, FRP is best used in conjunction with questions that have a relatively small number of  possible answers (generally, <10, but depends on the size of the dataset).
+Furthermore, for the sake of simplicity in analysis, FRP is best used in conjunction with questions that have a relatively small number of possible answers (generally, <10, but depends on the size of the dataset), and not really meant to analyze free-response type questions at all.

 You can use FRP to filter and graph data in many ways, and this tutorial will show you everything FRP has to offer.

 # How to use FRP

-To run FRP, simply download the parser.py file located in this repository.
+To run FRP, simply clone this repository or download the parser.py file located in the repo.
 FRP has no Python2 compatibility, and is best when run with Python 3.7.

 FRP's dependencies are: